Weatherbury Farm Grain Tracker

 Oberkulmer Spelt is milled into organic unbleached whole and sifted spelt flour.
 Sourdough spelt bread is thought by many to be the most tasty of breads.

-Spelt berries (also available), with their chewy texture and nutty sweet flavor, can be used as a hot cereal, in a salad or in place of rice for a soup or pilaf.
+Spelt berries (with their chewy texture and nutty sweet flavor, can be used as a hot cereal, in a salad or in place of rice for a soup or pilaf.

 Health benefits of Spelt